Welcome to Holy Cross Catholic Primary School Nursery!

 Our children learn independently and collaboratively and are encouraged to preserve to resolve problems they encounter.

-Ensuring high quality holistic provision makes our EYFS a welcoming, secure, fun and exciting place for all families and children in our school community.
+Ensuring high quality holistic provision makes our Nursery class a welcoming, secure, fun and exciting place for all families and children in our school community.